MarcelloDe/mkdocs/docs/index.md

 # Welcome to My Website

-Hey there!
 Hi, I'm Marcello, a software developer with a passion for building web applications.
 I have experience in front-end technologies like **React.js**, **Next.js**, and **Tailwind CSS**.
 This is where I keep all my notes.

 ### Book Summaries: